No one likes cold showers. Especially during our cold Minnesota winters.

-- It’s located in a crawl space or basement where it takes longer to heat up.
+- If it’s poorly located in a crawl space or basement where it takes longer to heat up

 There are a few key signs that can let you know it is time to replace your hot water heater.
-First, if it’s over 10 years old and you notice some of the following issues, it’s probably time to consider replacing it.
+First, if it’s over 10 years old and you notice some of the following issues, it probably means your water heater is on its last legs.

 One of the first signs your hot water heater is failing is an insufficient amount of hot water through your faucets or shower.
 If you run the shower and within minutes you’re only getting cold water, it could be a sign of excess sediment or mineral deposits in your water heater.

 Another common issue—especially in tanks that have not been properly maintained—is regular wear and tear.
 If you find your water heater leaking or making knocking noises, it’s a good sign it’s out of commission.
 Also, when rusty water runs through your faucets, and your tank is over 10 years old, go ahead and get yourself a new water heater.

-Water heaters repair can be costly and there are often numerous parts that need replacement.
-Therefore, if you find yourself having to receive more than one repair on it, replace it, and make sure you give it the proper maintenance it needs to last.
+Water heater repair can be costly and there are often numerous parts that need replacement.
+Therefore, if you find yourself having to make more than one repair on it, replace it, and make sure you give it the proper maintenance it needs to last.

 When it comes to water heaters, you do not want to cut corners and get something cheap.
 So yes, brands matter.
 But when looking for a new water heater, it can be overwhelming choosing between different brands and types of hot water heaters on the market.
 One way to start is by researching the type of hot water heater you want.

 But, for a brand that specializes in a smaller line of products related to water heaters, filters, and other plumbing fixtures, A.O.
-Smith and Rheem may be your best bet.
-In fact, if you look for the top 10 best water heaters chances are you will see A.O.
-Smith and Rheem in any given list.
+Smith, Bradford White, and Rheem may be your best bet.
+In fact, if you look for the top 10 best water heaters chances are you will see these brands in any given list.